Former Dodgers pitching coach, Parlier native ‘Red’ Adams dies

 Tom Sommers on Red Adams

-Under Mr. Adams’ direction, the Dodgers led the National League in ERA during six of his 12 seasons.
+The Dodgers had the lowest ERA in the National League in six of his 12 seasons as pitching coach.

 “Red Adams is a standard by which every pitching coach should be measured,” Sutton said during his Cooperstown induction.
 “No person ever meant more to me in my career than Red Adams, and without him I wouldn’t be standing in Cooperstown today.”

-Don Sutton, Tommy John and Rick Sutcliffe are just a few of the Dodgers pitchers whom Red Adams worked with as their pitching coach.

-Mr. Adams also played professionally, on the minor league circuit for 19 seasons and eight games in the majors.
-He won 193 games in his career, including a 21-15 record with a 3.14 ERA in Double-A in 1945.
+Adams also played professionally – on the minor league circuit for 19 seasons and eight games in the majors.
+He won 193 games in his career, including a 21-15 record with a 3.14 ERA for the Double-A Los Angeles Angels in 1945.

-On Jan.
-19, Mr. Adams passed away.
-A funeral service was scheduled for Friday.
+Adams passed away on Jan.
+19. A funeral service was scheduled for Friday.

 Bryant-Jon Anteola: (559) 441-6362, @Banteola_TheBee